brendan-ch/personal-website/content/work/standard-catalog.md

 date: September 25, 2022
 ---

-Standard Catalog is my redesign of the college registration experience.

 # Issue #1: Providing Context

 ![Screenshots of the system used by the college I go to.
 Left side is the registration page, right side contains the course catalog.](/static/work/standard-catalog/old-design.png)